gopuman/MusicGen/README.md

 	* h5py

   ## Usage
-  * Place midi files of your choice into the midi_songs directory, which is read from Google Drive
+  * Place midi files of your choice into the midi_songs directory

   * Run the train.py file to train the NN